 Suranne’s period drama, which was originally called Shibden Hall, is set within the prolific Regency era, when King George III’s son Prince Regent reigned as a proxy in place of his father, who was thought to be unfit for the job.
 At the time, Regency women flourished, in the age of upper-class society culture.

 But the real-life character of Anne Lister was unlike the women of the time.
-Suranne will be portraying a women who didn’t care for social norms, and who often dressed like a man – as displayed in the photo preview.
+Suranne has been portraying a women who didn’t care for social norms, and who often dressed like a man – as displayed in the photo preview.

 It’s a character unlike Suranne has ever played before – but of course, the actress has done a brilliant so far of portraying the iconic character.

 What’s the real story behind the character of Anne Lister?

 The real story comes from an extensive set of diary entries written by Anne herself, which were actually penned in a secret code – a combination of algebra and Ancient Greek.
 They were only decoded in the 1930s, some ninety years after Anne passed away.

-The plot of the series will also explore Anne’s relationship with Ann Walker in a time where same-sex relationships weren’t accepted in society.
-It’ll also take a look at their “passionate courtship”, and the secretive way they got married, exchanging vows and rings during a private ceremony.
+The plot of the series explores Anne’s relationship with Ann Walker in a time where same-sex relationships weren’t accepted in society.